-When there is a power-up, a power break, or a fault reset, the motor starts immediately if the start signal is active, unless the pulse control for Start/Stop logic is selected.
-If the parameters, the applications or the software change, the I/O functions (including the start inputs) can change.
-If you activate the auto reset function, the motor starts automatically after an automatic fault reset.
-See the Application Guide.
-Failure to ensure that the motor, system, and any attached equipment are ready for start can result in personal injury or equipment damage.
+When there is a power-up, a power break, or fault reset, the motor starts immediately if the signal is active, unless the pulse control for Start/Stop logic is selected.
+If parameters, applications or the software change, the I/O functions (including the start inputs) can change.
+Activating the auto reset function, the motor starts automatically after an automatic fault reset.
+For more information, see the Application Guide.
+Failure to ensure that the motor, system, and any attached equipment are ready for start can result in personal injury or damage of the equipment.

-- Disconnect the motor from the drive if an accidental start can be dangerous.
-Make sure that the equipment is safe to operate under any condition.
+• Disconnect the motor from the drive if an accidental start can be dangerous.
+Ensure that the equipment is safe to operate under any condition.